tiffaniechia/React-Tutorial/README.md

 ### React.js Beginners Tutorial
 This tutorial follows the one given by Facebook.

+*to run with webserver:  "$ python -m SimpleHTTPServer"